DMC DeLorean: Body

 The gull-wing doors on the DeLorean were a distinctive feature.

 The body design of the DeLorean was a product of Giorgetto Giugiaro of Italdesign.
 To create the car, Giugiaro drew on one of his previous works, the Porsche Tapiro, a concept car from 1970.
-The body is paneled in brushed SAE 304 austenitic stainless steel, and except for three cars plated in 24-karat gold, all DeLoreans left the factory uncovered by paint or clearcoat.
+The body is paneled in brushed austenitic SAE 304 stainless steel, and except for three cars plated in 24-karat gold, all DeLoreans left the factory uncovered by paint or clearcoat.
 Painted DeLoreans do exist, although these were all painted after the cars were purchased from the factory.

 The stainless-steel panels are fixed to a fiberglass underbody.
 The underbody is affixed to an epoxy-coated steel backbone chassis with Y-frames at either end, derived from the Lotus Esprit platform.

 Another distinctive feature of the DeLorean is its gull-wing doors.
 The DeLorean features heavy doors supported by cryogenically-preset torsion bars and nitrogen-charged struts that were developed by Grumman Aerospace.
 The doors featured red and amber lights to mark their edges at night and small cutout windows, because full-sized windows would not be fully retractable within the short door panels.
-Although early-production cars had fitment problems due to faulty striker plates and issues with weather seals, these were mostly tolerated because the attention-getting gull-wing doors allowed occupants to enter and exit the car in tight parking places.
+Although early-production cars had fitment problems due to faulty striker plates and issues with weather seals, these were mostly tolerated because the attention-getting doors allowed occupants to enter and exit the car in tight parking places.